 Benefits of Using Closed Caption in ActivePresenter

-Regardless of subtle differences between two concepts, most users still consider closed captions as subtitles, and they much prefer the video editing tools which support closed captioning.
-With those in mind, ActivePresenter is undoubtedly a good choice which can fulfill all your expectations, from editing video, recording screen to designing interactive eLearning contents.
+Regardless of subtle differences between two concepts, most users still consider closed captions as subtitles.
+Besides, they much prefer the video editing tools which support closed captioning.
+With those in mind, ActivePresenter is a good choice which can fulfill all your expectations, from editing video, recording screen to designing interactive eLearning contents.
 In terms of closed captioning, ActivePresenter offers a powerful command called Closed Caption (CC), plus the ability to export videos with two practical options: Export Closed Captions as Soft Subtitles (.SRT) and Export Closed Captions as Hard Subtitles (see How to Export ActivePresenter Projects to Videos).

 Besides benefits mentioned earlier, closed captioning is a good technique for optimizing video SEO.
 To put those in context, you can work with ActivePresenter to insert closed captions into videos, export them to any video format (including MKV, FLV, MP4, WMV, AVI, WebM), and then upload them to YouTube.
 This is a proven way to make your video searchable by viewers because search engines like Google can read your closed captions.